Logo

 Benefits of multi-cloud computing

-If you introduce multi-cloud computing to a project that really needs it and you clearly understand its goal, this deployment model can come with many advantages.
+If you introduce multi-cloud computing to a project that needs it and you clearly understand its goal, this deployment model can come with many advantages.
 Let’s take a look at the key benefits of a multi-cloud strategy:

 1. Avoid vendor lock-in.
 If you use the cloud services of a single vendor, there’s a risk of limited flexibility, data loss, or service downtime because of the vendor’s local circumstances.
-You also become dependent on that vendor’s services and prices, since migrating the whole infrastructure from one cloud to another is challenging.
+You also become dependent on that vendor’s services and prices since migrating the whole infrastructure from one cloud to another is challenging.
 A multi-cloud approach allows you to have a backup on another cloud service provider and be able to change vendors more easily.

 3. Increase infrastructure performance.
 Using high-speed resources located in different regions helps organizations achieve maximum infrastructure and bandwidth performance.
 Choosing several IaaS providers in several regions also allows you to improve the local user experience and balance the cost of infrastructure support with efficiency.